Gucci heirs says ‘House of Gucci’ narrative is inaccurate

 “You have to remember that one Gucci was murdered and another went to jail for tax evasion, so you can’t be talking to me about making a profit,” Scott said last week in an interview with BBC Radio.
 “As soon as you do that, you become part of the public domain.”

 A representative for Scott said there was, “nothing to add.”
-Studio United Artists Releasing did not immediately respond to request for comment.
+The studio, MGM, did not have any comment either.

 The family aren’t the only ones close to the story who are commenting on the filmmaking choices.
 Designer and filmmaker Tom Ford, who was the creative director of Gucci from 1994 to 2004 and is depicted in the film, wrote a piece for Air Mail in which he likened the experience to living through a hurricane.